An exceptional plane

 Systems and equipment

-• Concorde is the first commercial aircraft equipped with electric flight controls.
-These have been generalized at Airbus from the A320, then on all of its aircraft offering the advantage of a range of aircraft flying very close.
+• Concorde was the first commercial aircraft equipped with fly-by-wire controls.
+These were generalized at Airbus starting with the A320, then on all of its aircraft, thus offering the advantage of a range of aircraft with very close piloting.

 • Airbus side-to-side piloting was tested for the first time on Concorde (on the F-WTSB propotype).

-• Carbon brakes, as strong but much lighter than steel brakes, have also made their appearance on Concorde.
-They withstand 1,200 ° C in emergency braking over 2,000 meters.
-A large majority of aircraft today have this type of materials in their braking systems.
+• Carbon brakes, just as strong but much lighter than steel brakes, also made their appearance on Concorde.
+They can withstand 1,200°C in emergency braking over 2,000 meters.
+A large majority of aircraft today have this type of material in their braking systems.

 • The detection of underinflation of tires appears for the first time on Concorde.

-• Miniaturization and automation have also made a huge leap in steering and navigation systems, but also in tools and robots.
+• Miniaturization and automation have also made a considerable leap in piloting and navigation systems, but also in tools, robots.
 The miniaturization of electronic components has benefited medicine for pacemakers.

-• Various types of automatic controls have been developed on Concorde, such as motor control controls (electrical and electronic) and automatic air intake controls.
+• Different types of automatic controls were developed on Concorde, such as engine regulation controls (electric and electronic) and automatic air intake regulation controls.

 Methods and tools

-• The first numerically controlled machine tools, such as large-scale milling machines for machining complex parts from simple ingots, were introduced in France thanks to Concorde.
+• The first numerically controlled machine tools, such as large milling machines for machining complex parts from simple ingots, were introduced in France thanks to Concorde.

-• Telemetry - a real-time ground-based evaluation of the performance and behavior of aircrafts during flight tests - has grown considerably with Concorde.
+• Telemetry - real-time ground assessment of aircraft performance and behaviour during test flights - has developed considerably with Concorde.

 • The SP AD brake system, a traction control device from which the famous ABS of our cars is derived, appeared for the first time on Concorde.
 All current commercial aircraft are equipped with this device.

-• Concorde is at the origin of the Automatic Test Equipment for Concorde (ATEC) type system, which allows the detection of faults before their appearance by relying on the double or even triple redundancy of sensitive equipment.
-It is now marketed by Airbus and Boeing worldwide.
+• Concorde is at the origin of the ATEC (Automatic Test Equipment for Concorde) type system, which allows the detection of failures before they occur by relying on the double or even triple redundancy of sensitive equipment.
+This is now marketed by Airbus and Boeing throughout the world.

-• Concorde has been a forerunner in the field of flight simulation.
-The simulator improved with the development of the aircraft, any new data measured on the real aircraft being integrated in parallel in the simulator programs.
+• Concorde was a pioneer in the field of flight simulation.
+The simulator improved as the aircraft was developed, with any new data measured on the real aircraft being integrated in parallel into the simulator programs.

-• Concorde is the first civilian aircraft to have a fuel transfer procedure, allowing the aircraft to be rebalanced by shifting the center of gravity for alignment at the center of aerodynamic thrust.
+• Concorde was the first civil aircraft to have a fuel transfer procedure, allowing the aircraft to be rebalanced by moving the centre of gravity to align with the centre of aerodynamic thrust.

-• In aerodynamics. the numerical computation of the three-dimensional flows - in subsonic as in supersonic - allowed to optimize the forms.
+• In aerodynamics, the numerical calculation of three-dimensional flows – both subsonic and supersonic – has made it possible to optimize shapes.

-• In calculation of structures. the implementation of a three-dimensional finite element code has been the strong point on which the bases for calculating aircraft structures designed after Concorde are based.
+• In structural calculations, the implementation of a three-dimensional finite element calculation code was the strong point on which the bases for calculating the structures of aircraft designed after Concorde are based.

-• In system studies, the use of a system-wide test bench, coupled with a study simulator modeling flight equations, is also an innovation.
+• In systems studies, the use of a full-scale systems test bench, coupled with a study simulator modeling the flight equations, also represents an innovation.

 The materials

-The development of Concorde has enabled the development, manufacture and machining of materials, such as:
+The development of Concorde allowed the development, manufacturing and machining of materials, such as:

-• The AU2GN light alloy: this material withstands temperatures up to 150 ° C. It is currently used on Airbus, helicopters, and in the mechanical and nuclear industries.
+• The light alloy AU2GN: this material resists temperatures of up to 150°C. It is currently used on Airbuses, helicopters, and in the mechanical and nuclear industries.

-• Special and refractory steels: high-strength steels and materials with very high temperatures have emerged as a result of studies conducted for Concorde.
-The latter is the first aircraft using the special steel 35NCD16 for landing gear, which is present on all Airbus aircraft.
+• Special and refractory steels: high-strength steels and materials that can withstand very high temperatures appeared following studies carried out for Concorde.
+The latter was the first aircraft to use 35NCD16 special steel for the landing gear, now present on all Airbus aircraft.

-• Titanium and its alloys: the Concorde era favored the use of larger amounts of titanium alloys in aeronautical (Airbus) and space (satellite) programs, helping to lighten the masses.
+• Titanium and its alloys: the Concorde era encouraged the use of larger quantities of titanium alloys in aeronautic (Airbus) and space (satellites) programs, contributing to weight reduction.

-• Non-metallic materials: long-term, high-temperature aging studies required by Concorde (from 120 to 150 ° C) have ensured a thorough knowledge of the behavior of various materials: glass, glues, paints, elastomers.
-Thus, the reinforced glass portholes and windshield, which was developed for Concorde, now equips all TGVs.
-New paints have been developed to resist both low and high temperatures.
-The popular Teflon from our pans and pans was originally designed for flight control axes.
-Microcontacts, made to withstand extended temperature variations, are also used in the nuclear industry.
+• Non-metallic materials: studies on long-term ageing at high temperatures required by Concorde (from 120 to 150°C) have provided in-depth knowledge of the behaviour of various materials: glass, glues, paints, elastomers.
+Thus, the reinforced glass of the windows and windscreen, which was developed for Concorde, is now used on all TGVs.
+New paints have been developed to withstand both low and high temperatures.
+The Teflon so popular in our pots and pans was initially designed for flight control shafts.
+Microswitches, made to withstand wide temperature variations, are also used in the nuclear industry.

-• Composite materials: carbon fiber-based structures (train hatches, elevons) were tested on Concorde prototypes.
-These developments have facilitated the integration of composite materials from the very beginning of the Airbus program.
-Fiberglass composite materials developed using supersonic are now used in recreational aviation, the automotive industry and pleasure craft.
+• Composite materials: carbon fibre structures (landing gear, elevons) were tested on Concorde prototypes.
+These developments facilitated the integration of composite materials from the very beginning of the Airbus programme.
+Glass fibre composite materials developed using supersonic technology are now used in leisure aviation, the automotive industry and on pleasure boats.

 What happened to Concorde?